MackerelGray/chirp-bark-hey/writings/gavin/species-dysphoria.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# (Non)Humanity and Species Dysphoria: The Forced Transformation Trope
+## (Non)Humanity and Species Dysphoria: The Forced Transformation Trope

 *Written by Gavin Reed-Machina on August 25, 2024.*